WC-Local-Pickup/woocommerce-local-pickup-time/.github/ISSUE_TEMPLATE/1-Security-issue.md

 ---

-For security reasons, please report all security issues via DM to `@tnolte` in the WordPress Slack. https://wordpress.slack.com/
+For security reasons, please report all security issues via DM to `@tnolte` in the [WordPress Slack](https://wordpress.slack.com/) or via Keybase secure message to [timnolte](https://keybase.io/timnolte/chat).

 Please disclose responsibly and not via GitHub (which allows for exploiting issues in the wild before the patch is released).